Mountain weather

 Temperature

-• Valley Plus 2 rising to 6 Celsius
+• Valley Plus 8 Celsius rising to Plus 15 Celsius.

 Low cloud and visibility